habichta/linux-setup/README.md

+# Linux-Setup for dell xps 9560

-# Linux-Setup for dell xps 9370
+Based on: Linux-Setup for dell xps 9370

 This setup script will install and configure i3-gaps with TryOne's Compton implementation for a frosted-glass terminal and rofi.
 This script has been tested on a clean (completly empty) Ubuntu Server 18.04 installation.